Sign up to our mailing list

 Her own practise centres character journeys, with a focus on women in particular.
 She writes scripts for screen and theatre, as well as prose.
 Guruleen is currently working on her novel and on writing and making a short film with some friends.

 Kayleigh is a poet, short story writer and occasional critic.
+Her debut poetry pamphlet mango & starblush was published in 2025 by fourteen poems.

 She has been a part of the Roundhouse Collective, the MMU Poetry Library Critics Collective and the Apples & Snakes Writing Room.
 Her poems have appeared in Propel, Ink Sweat & Tears, Butcher’s Dog, fourteen poems, Isele Magazine, Cardiff Review and others.
+Her reviews have been published with PN Review, Poetry Book Society and the North.
+In 2024 she performed at Glastonbury Festival.

-Her debut poetry pamphlet mango & starblush is available to buy online or in some queer bookshops in the UK and internationally.
-Kayleigh works in publishing in London.
+Kayleigh was an Ink Sweat & Tears intern in 2023 and 2024, and now works in publishing in London.
 She is a Squad Buddy for new Squad members.

-Chloe Elliott is a writer, poet and artist based in York.
-She is the Gold Winner of the 2020 Creative Future Writers’ Award and one of the winners of the 2022 New Poets Prize.
+Chloe is a writer, poet and artist based between London and York.
+She is a winner of the 2022 New Poets Prize and the 2020 Creative Future Writers’ Award.
 Her debut pamphlet Encyclopaedia came out with Smith|Doorstop Press in June 2023.
 In 2024, she released her microchapbook DREAMSIMULATION with The Braag.

-Tayiba is a writer and translator from Manchester.
+Tayiba Sulaiman is a writer from Manchester.
 She graduated with a degree in English and Modern Languages in 2023, and completed an Emerging Translators Mentorship with the translator Jamie Lee Searle in 2024.
-Her recent translations from German include poetry by Swiss-Croatian writer Dragica Rajčić Holzner and the sample chapters for Alena Jabarine’s book Der Letzte Himmel (The Last Sky).
+Her translations from German include poetry by Dragica Rajčić Holzner and the sample chapters for Alena Jabarine’s book Der Letzte Himmel (The Last Sky).
+Her own writing has appeared in Prospect Magazine, PEN Transmissions and World of Interiors.

 Thank you to Manchester Poetry Library, the Northern Film Archive and Special Collections at Manchester Metropolitan University.